 And, this little nugget from Social Media Today’s Paul Dunay: Readers are eight times more likely to engage with – yes, it’s true – Jill’s posts than with yours.
 Even if she can’t seem to break the habit of writing in the (horrors!) passive voice.

 And, there are plenty more numbers just like those.

-At Insider Marketing Group, we believe in the power of employee-shared content.
+At MIG, we believe in the power of employee-shared content.
 In fact, some of our best posts don’t come from me – but from our multi-talented staff.

 We’re so passionate about ESC that we travel around the country, holding employee activation workshops for companies that want to teach their own employees how to create and share content.